 |Super Time Scale||100000 – 200000||30000||17 – 20 years||Principal Secretary of an important Govt. department|

 |Apex Scale||225000 (fixed)||NA||Varies||Chief Secretary of States/Union Secretaries in charge of various Central Govt. ministries|

 |Cabinet Secretary Grade||250000 (fixed)||NA||Varies||Cabinet Secretary of India|

 As you can see from the pay of IAS officers in India, the salaries of IAS officers are quite handsome and comparable to private sector jobs.
 What trump the private sector jobs are the perks given to the IAS officers.

-Read about IAS Salary in detail in the linked article.
+Read about the latest details of IAS Salary – 7th Pay Commission in the linked article.

 Facilities of an IAS officer